Clare, Michigan

-Clare is a city mostly in Clare County in the U.S. state of Michigan.
-A small portion of the city extends south into Isabella County.
-The population was 3,254 at the 2020 census.
+Clare is a city in the U.S. state of Michigan.
+Located near the center of Michigan's Lower Peninsula, the city is located mostly in Clare County, while a small portion extends south into Isabella County.
+The city had a population of 3,254 at the 2020 census.

 Clare was settled as early as 1870 and contains two listings on the National Register of Historic Places: the Clare Downtown Historic District and the Clare Congregational Church.
 The city is located along the junction of U.S. Route 10 and U.S. Route 127, and each highway has a business route (Bus.
 10 and Bus.
 US 127) through the downtown area.
 M-115 also runs through the city.
+The convergence of these highways as well as the historic junction of the Ann Arbor and Pere Marquette railroads has led to the city being nicknamed the "Crossroads of Michigan".
+The city is also nicknamed the "Gateway to the North" and the "City of Festivals".

 History

-Clare was founded with the coming of the Pere Marquette railroad in 1870.
+Clare was founded with the coming of the Pere Marquette Railroad in 1870.
 It was named after the county, which was named after County Clare in Ireland.
 The Clare post office opened on January 20, 1871.
 It incorporated as a village in 1879 and as a city in 1891.

 Cops & Doughnuts is a bakery that opened in 2009 in the former Clare City Bakery that dates back to 1896.